b12io/kinase/README.md

 ### Overriding the Manifest
 You can override properties in the [Chrome manifest file](https://developer.chrome.com/extensions/manifest) by passing `options.manifestOverrides` to the Kinase constructor.
 Your custom properties will be [merged](https://lodash.com/docs/4.17.4#merge) with the existing Kinase manifest.
 If you want to set the context from outside the extension, be sure to configure  `externally_connectable` accordingly!

+## Why Kinase?
+Kinases are enzymes that add phosphate groups to other proteins, often as an activation mechanism for complex regulatory pathways.
+We hope that, by adding annotations, our Kinase can make web content a more active component of your own research pipelines!